-- Wash the fabric to make it completely free from stain or dirt.
-If yours is a new one then just spray water on it as you want your item get damped.
-You can also soak the fabric into water but make sure you don’t completely dry it.
+- Wash the fabric to make it completely free from stains or dirt.
+If yours is a new one then just spray water on it as you want your item to get damped.
+You can also soak the fabric in the water but make sure you don’t completely dry it.

-- When the desired color will come out, add the damp fabric into it.
+- When the desired color will come out, add the damp fabric to it.
 Make sure the fabric is completely immersed in the tea dye bath.

-- To make sure the fabric rests under the water, any wooden spoon or spatula may help you to swirl the fabric.
+- To make sure the fabric rests under the water, and wooden spoon or spatula may help you to swirl the fabric.

 - Allow the fabric to soak at least for one hour.
 Here, for the experiment, the fabric was soaked for 3 hours.
 The more the fabric will be soaked, the darker the color will be.